akshaddhoke/flag-alerts-batch/README.md

 ## Running the application using JAR file

-Download the built jar from latest build in [Maven Workflow]((https://github.com/akshaddhoke/flag-alerts-batch/actions/workflows/maven.yml)), Or
-Once the application is built locally, use the jar from `target/flag-alerts-batch-0.0.1-SNAPSHOT.jar` to run the application
+Download the built jar from latest build in [Maven Workflow](https://github.com/akshaddhoke/flag-alerts-batch/actions/workflows/maven.yml), Or once the application is built locally, use the jar from `target/flag-alerts-batch-0.0.1-SNAPSHOT.jar` to run the application.
 Example:

     $ java -jar flag-alerts-batch-0.0.1-SNAPSHOT.jar log-events.file=logfile-generated.txt